 A lot of Victorian houses like this have had two rooms opened up and sometimes the redundant doorway has lasted the distance, as this one did.
 We used the same trick as for the sofa and painted it the same bold colour as the walls to ‘lose’ it.

 There had been a lot of clutter at this end of the room but with better storage and organisation the space looks much calmer and inviting.

 So there you have it!
 A room that still functions in the same way but has completely changed the way its owners feel about being in the space.
 In fact, this is what my client had to say:

 “Kate has transformed our home.
 For years we wanted a change, but had neither the confidence nor the time to plan.
 We knew we wanted an environment that was peaceful and calm, but also interesting.
 We didn’t know where to start.
 Kate helped us articulate what style we wanted, and then took us step-by-step on a journey, from layout, decoration, furniture selection, accessorising and styling.
 Kate was a joy to work with throughout – so patient with our questions, always painstakingly explaining the more complex aspects and offering options.
 She seemed to “get” us from the start and her creativity and ingenuity constantly amazed us.
 We love our revamped lounge, bedroom and kitchen – we finally have the space that is right for our family.”

-You can see the project in full here and if you think that you may be ready to change a space so that you can love it once again, please take a look at the services I offer here or get in touch via email at email@example.com I’d love to hear from you!
+You can see the project in full here and if you think that you may be ready to change a space (possible with a bold colour?!) so that you can love it once again, please take a look at the services I offer here or get in touch via email at firstname.lastname@example.org I’d love to hear from you!